-Texas Reach Out offers many opportunities for individuals, churches, families, and businesses to get involved in the community!
+Texas Reach Out Ministries offers many opportunities for individuals, churches, families, and businesses to get involved in our community.

 You can volunteer to drive participants from their homes to meetings and church.
 Drivers are also needed to deliver donated items to the homes.

 Volunteer for one day of driving or volunteer to be a recurring driver!